Jad Abou Ali ’26

 Materials Science and Engineering

-Direct Supervisor: Alexis Devitre, Graduate Student, Department of Nuclear Science and Engineering
+Direct Supervisor: Alexis Devitre, Graduate Student, Nuclear Science and Engineering

 Sponsor: Friends of MITEI UROP